Learn More about Estelle

 - Oral History Access Estelle's Oral Testimony

 Germany invaded Poland on September 1, 1939.
 The siege on Warsaw began a week after German forces invaded Poland.
-On September 29, shortly after Poland’s surrender, German forces entered Warsaw.
+On September 27, a ceasefire was called, and soon after, German forces entered Warsaw.
 Estelle and Freda were no longer able to attend the local public school.
 In October 1940 German forces decreed the establishment of a ghetto.
 The Wakszlak family and more than 400,000 Jews from the city and surrounding areas were forced to live in a 1.3 square mile area and to wear a white armband with a blue Star of David.
 The food allotments rationed to the ghetto by the German authorities were not sufficient to sustain life; however, Samek was able to get extra food for his family from the black market.
-From July to September 1942, 300,000 ghetto residents were deported to Treblinka II, an extermination camp.
+From July to September 1942, more than 260,000 ghetto residents were deported to the Treblinka killing center.
 During this time Estelle and her family hid in a secret room to escape the deportations.

-In April 1943 German forces made one last push to liquidate the remaining 55,000-60,000 Jews from the Warsaw ghetto to work or death camps.
+In April 1943 German forces made one last push to deport the remaining 55,000-60,000 Jews from the Warsaw ghetto to forced labor sites or killing centers.
 Samek, who helped to organize the resistance movement, built a bunker in which he and his family could hide during the Warsaw ghetto uprising.
-As SS and police units began roundups they were met with artillery fire from resistance fighters.
+As SS and police units began roundups, resistance fighters met them with artillery fire from resistance fighters.
 In retaliation, the SS began razing the ghetto, block by block.
 The bunker where Estelle and her family were hiding, which was in the basement of a house, was exposed by a bomb.
-Everyone was dragged out onto the street.
-The Wakszlak family was marched to the umschlagplatz (concentration point), forced to board freight train cars, and transported to Lublin/Majdanek.
+The Germans dragged the Wakszlak family out onto the street, marched them to a central gathering point, forced them to board freight train cars, and transported them to the Lublin-Majdanek concentration camp.

-Upon arrival at Majdanek the women and men were separated.
-Estelle, Michla, and Freda were chosen for forced labor but Samek was sent to the gas chamber.
-The women moved turf from one place outside the camp to another.
+Upon arrival at Majdanek, the SS separated the women and men.
+Estelle, Michla, and Freda were chosen for forced labor but Samek was murdered in the gas chamber.
+The women moved soil from one place outside the camp to another.
 At one point Freda was badly beaten by a German guard and could not work.
 She hid in the barracks, but was discovered.
-Her name was put on what she thought was a gas chamber list.
-Estelle and Michla switched places with two women who were on the same list, thus believing that the remaining Wakszlak family members could die together.
-Michla, Estelle, and Freda were, instead, sent to the Skarzysko concentration camp to work in a munitions factory.
-Later, they were sent to the Czestochowa concentration camp to work in a different munitions factory.
+The Germans put her name on what she suspected was a gas chamber list.
+To stay together, even if it meant they would die, Estelle and Michla switched places with two women who were on the same list.
+Michla, Estelle, and Freda were, instead, sent to the Skarżysko concentration camp to work in a munitions factory, and were later transferred to another weapons factory at the Czestochowa concentration camp.